Analysis - Russian billionaire sets sights on being PM

 MOSCOW Billionaire businessman Mikhail Prokhorov is not satisfied with being one of Russia's richest people and its most eligible bachelor.
-He also wants to be its prime minister and has even hinted he may run for president.
+He also wants to be its prime minister.

 But that is no obstacle to a man who started out selling jeans and by the age of 46 has made a fortune in nickel, owns the New Jersey Nets basketball team and, many political analysts say, has the tacit approval of Prime Minister Vladimir Putin.